Neelima25/RemoteControlledCars/RemoteControlledCars/README.md

 ## Assumptions
 1. The grid number always starts from 1.
 2. In the position (x,y), x represents the vertical axis and y represents horizantal axis (as per thrid example in the problem statement).
-3. If the command moves the car out of the grid, then, as there is no new position, 'null' to be returned indicating 'out of grid'.
+3. If the command moves the car out of the grid, then, as there will be no new position, 'null' to be returned indicating 'off the grid'.
-4. If the initial position is invalid (ex: -1.-1), then a RuntimeException to be thrown.
+4. If the initial position is invalid (ex: -1.-1) or commands are invalid, then a RuntimeException to be thrown.

 ## Solution
 #### Classes Used